I write this blog with an intention of providing a deeper context and importance to print that it rarely gets.

 In both the versions, Python converts the objects into strings(if they are not strings) and then writes to the standard output stream.

-Printing multiple elements
+Printing multiple elements to the same line

 We can use print to write multiple elements in a single line.